syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/TDI-Window.md

 {% endtabs %}

+## Closing TDI tabitems using mouse middle click

+You can close the tabitems of `DocumentContainer` and tabbed windows in `DockingManager` by clicking the mouse middle button on the tabitem header.
+You can enable it by using the [CloseTabOnMiddleClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~CloseTabOnMiddleClick.html) property value as `true`.
+The default value of  `CloseTabOnMiddleClick` is `false`.

+{% tabs %}
+{% highlight C# %}

+ this.dockingManager1.CloseTabOnMiddleClick = true;

+{% endhighlight %}
+{% highlight VB %}

+Me.dockingManager1.CloseTabOnMiddleClick = true

+{% endhighlight %}
+{% endtabs %}

 ## Show or hide close button

  The visibility of common close button to close the selected tab in document window can be changed by [ShowCloseButton](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DocumentWindowSettings~ShowCloseButton.html) property.
 By default, this property is set to `false`.